 Often, certain situations may arise in which a child needs immediate care and protection in these situations, emergency foster care will be required to provide a secure environment for the child.

-Often, situations can arise quickly where a child needs immediate protection and care.
-This could be for a number of reasons but, as an emergency foster carer, it’s important that you can be flexible and responsive.
-You’d also need to have the expertly trained knowledge and skills to be able to handle a situation effectively, such as being able to quickly adapt to emergency circumstances at any time of the day or night.
+Situations can arise quickly where a child needs immediate protection and care, and they could arise for a number of reasons.
+That’s why, as an emergency foster carer, it’s important that you can be flexible and responsive.
+You’d also need to have the expertly trained fostering knowledge and skills to be able to handle a situation effectively, such as being able to quickly adapt to emergency circumstances at any time of the day or night.
 So, what is emergency foster care, and how do these placements differ to other placements?

 Emergency fostering refers to a type a fostering placement where carers respond urgently to situations where a child or young person needs to be immediately fostered.
 This call could arrive in the middle of the night, meaning emergency foster parents will need to be prepared to accept children at the drop of a hat.

 Often, there may be other siblings that are also affected by this unanticipated event, meaning they would need to be fostered in a sibling group.
 These children may have experienced something traumatic or frightening and will need special support.
 It’s important that emergency foster carers are well-trained and equipped to handle this sort of placement arising with little to no notice – which is where Excel Fostering’s fostering training and support steps in.